 - Warm White

 Now the colors aren’t too crazy.
 You might even have a hard time distinguishing one tone from another, but the tone is there, and it might bring a unique vibe that you can’t replicate with a flat white tone.
-Since this is 100% Cotton, each sheet is soft to the touch, yet it has a significant toothy surface.
-I think this pad is suitable for professional work, but only to an extent since this is only acid-free, not archival quality.
+Since this is 100% cotton, each sheet is soft to the touch, yet it has a significant toothy surface.
+This pad is suitable for professional work, but only to an extent since this is only acid-free, not archival quality.

 Pros and Cons